Maheepk/SampleFlickr/README.md

 # Contact

-You can contact me at via the People tab or post a discussion here or email me: kaushalmaheep@gmail.com
+You can contact me at via post a discussion here or email me: maheepkaushal@gmail.com